demisto/content/Packs/NetscoutArborPeakflow/Integrations/NetscoutArborSightline/README.md

 DDoS protection and network visibility.
-This integration was integrated and tested with version xx of NetscoutArborSightline
+This integration was integrated and tested with version 9.3 of Netscout Arbor Sightline Peakflow.

 ## Configure NetscoutArborSightline on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.